carlosmfps/InterviewBabel/container-with-most-water/README.md

 # Container With Most Water
 You are given an integer array ``heights`` where ``heights[i]`` represents the height of the i<sup>th</sup> bar.

 You may choose any two bars to form a container.
-Return the maximum amount of water a container can store.
+Return the maximum amount of water the largest container can store.

 **Example 1:**
 ![alt text](image.png)